Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 • Protecting online services against RNG attacks

-In this section, we describe in some detail the components of the DRNG using the RDRAND instruction and their interaction.
+In this section, we describe in some detail the components of the DRNG using the RDRAND and RDSEED instructions and their interaction.

-Figure 2 provides a high-level schematic of the RDRAND Random Number Generation.
-As shown, the DRNG appears as a hardware module on the processor chip.
+Figure 2 provides a high-level schematic of the RDRAND and RDSEED Random Number Generators.
+As shown, the DRNG appears as a hardware module on the processor.
 An interconnect bus connects it with each core.

-The RDRAND instruction (detailed in section 4) is handled by microcode on each core.
-This includes an RNG microcode module that handles interactions with the DRNG hardware module on the processor chip.
+The RDRAND and RDSEED instructions (detailed in section 4) are handled by microcode on each core.
+This includes an RNG microcode module that handles interactions with the DRNG hardware module on the processor.

 3.2 Component Architecture